thestarlab/thestarlab.github.io/software.md

 <div class="pure-u-1 copy" markdown="1">
 # Selected Datasets
-- [Here](https://github.com/thestarlab/data) is a times seres of datasets (in ESRI shapefile) of Chinese urban boundaries for the years of 2004, 2006, 2008 and 2010, derived from nighttime remote sensing imagery constrained to city development statistics.
+- [Here](https://github.com/thestarlab/data) is a times series of datasets (in ESRI shapefile) of Chinese urban boundaries for the years of 2004, 2006, 2008 and 2010, derived from nighttime remote sensing imagery constrained to city development statistics.

+- [Here](https://github.com/thestarlab/data) is a times series of gridded datasets (1km spatial resolution, in ESRI Img) of PM2.5 concentration of the continental United States during 2001-2012; each of the dataset represents the average concentration of three sliding years.

-- [Here](https://github.com/thestarlab/data) is a times seres of gridded datasets (1km spatial resolution, in ESRI Img) of PM2.5 concentration of the continental United States during 2001-2012; each of the dataset represents the average concentration of three sliding years.
+- [Here](https://github.com/thestarlab/data) is a times series of gridded datasets (1km spatial resolution, in ESRI Img) of PM2.5 concentration of the continental United States during 2001-2012; each of the dataset represents the average concentration of three sliding years.

+- [Here](https://github.com/thestarlab/data) contains a times series of gridded datasets (1km spatial resolution, in ESRI Img) of the projected GDP of China between 2014-2020.
+The datasets were generated using night time remote sensing imagery and economic survey data.

+- [Here](https://github.com/thestarlab/data) is a dataset (csv file) of the estimated weekly influenza incidences (ILI+) across 79 major cities of the United States between January 2005 and December of 2014.
+The ILI+ was produced by a combination of Google Flu Trends and CDC's virologic surveillance reports.

 </div>